tylermeyers351/Chat-Bot-Attempt-1-Unsuccessful/README.md

 ## Goals:
-- To make a small, fun project, that is a chat bot.
+- To make a chat bot!
+This is intended as being a small mini-project to see if I can implement...